On Min-Max Robust Data-Driven Predictive Control Considering Non-Unique Solutions to Behavioral Representation

 The conservatism of the min-max formulation \eqref{equation: robust DDPC with constraint} can be readily manipulated using a single parameter $\Lambda > 0$.
 We emphasize that $w$ in \eqref{equation: robust DDPC with constraint} arises from the non-uniqueness of solution $g$, and thus does not represent real uncertainty in practice, such as random noise.

-\begin{remark} In the noise-free case, the optimal input sequence and the optimal cost of the min-max formulation \eqref{equation: robust DDPC with constraint} coincide with those from SPC \eqref{equation: SPC}.
-This is because the relation $Y_f\Phi^\bot=0$ strictly holds in the absence of noise, rendering the vector $w$ and the uncertainty set $\mathcal{W}(\Lambda)$ inactive in \eqref{equation: robust DDPC with constraint}. \end{remark}
+Notably, in the noise-free case, the optimal input sequence and the optimal cost of the min-max formulation \eqref{equation: robust DDPC with constraint} coincide with those from SPC \eqref{equation: SPC} because the relation $Y_f\Phi^\bot=0$ strictly holds in the absence of noise, rendering the vector $w$ and the uncertainty set $\mathcal{W}(\Lambda)$ inactive.

-Next, we delve into theoretical guarantees of our min-max formulation \eqref{equation: robust DDPC with constraint} in handling bounded noise added to input and output data.
+Next, we establish theoretical guarantees of our min-max formulation \eqref{equation: robust DDPC with constraint} in handling bounded noise added to input and output data.
 For brevity, we omit the variables $u_f$ and $w$ in $\hat{y}_f(u_f,w)$ when no confusion arises.